masterkain/omniauth-ubuntu/README.md

-# OmniAuth Box Strategy
+# OmniAuth Ubuntu One Strategy

-This gem provides a simple way to authenticate to Box using OmniAuth with OAuth2.
+This gem provides a simple way to authenticate to Ubuntu One using OmniAuth with OAuth.

 ## Installation